Updated: Nov 3, 2021

 No, this isn’t a setting on your washing machine.
-Reverse cycling is when your baby takes in more calories at night than they do during the day.
+Reverse cycling is when your baby starts taking in more calories at night, displacing their daytime feeds.

-If a baby is reverse cycling, it often means they are waking frequently at night and may be fussy with feeds or meals during the day.
+If a baby is reverse cycling, it often means they are waking frequently at night to feed and may be fussy with feeds or meals during the day due to lack of appetite.

 Here are some reasons why reverse cycling occurs and what you can do to break the pattern.